-Why You Need Diane’s Six Spice Oatmeal Raisin Cookies Recipe
+Sensational Six Spiced Oatmeal Raisin Cookies

 We asked chef and aphrodisiac cookbook author Diane Brown if she could send us another one of her romantic party plans.
 Unfortunately, with the Holiday season upon us, she didn’t have time.
 What she did instead was send us the best oatmeal raisin cookies recipe we’ve ever tried.